softwaresaved/international-survey/analysis/text_de.md

 ### Do you have an ORCID ID?

-# Sustainability and technical details
+# Section 8: Sustainability and technical details

 This section comprises two subsections that focus on the technical and development aspects of the RSEs' work.
 They aim to understand good practices in developing software and which tools are important for for RSEs.